agupta-git/cloudera_metadata/README.md

 3. ### sys database

    `sys` database mirrors HMS database and resides in Hive data warehouse.
 See a couple of example queries to retrieve the metadata of data objects.
 Note that even though `sys` database is only available in/through Hive data warehouse, it contains the metadata of both Hive & Impala data objects.
-There are plans to make it available in Impala data warehouse soon.

    ```
    -- See a few details about a subset of tables